liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 ### The API

-Maybe it has gone unnoticed but the inputs to the post is not the `Page` object but a form type:
+Maybe it has gone unnoticed but in the annotation of the documentation, the input of the post is not the `Page` object but a form type:

     * @ApiDoc(
     *   ...